SoCXin/doc/docs/RISC-V/index.rst

 -------

-:ref:`pioide` has built-in :ref:`piohome` with a modern GUI which allows:

 * Search for new libraries in PlatformIO Registry
 * "1-click" library installation, per-project libraries, extra storages
 * List installed libraries in multiple storages